 On March 19, 2014, we entered into a Credit Agreement (the "Credit Agreement") among the Company, the several lenders from time to time parties to the Credit Agreement, Bank of America, N.A., BBVA Compass Bank, Wells Fargo Bank, N.A., and SunTrust Bank, as syndication agents, and JPMorgan Chase Bank, N.A., as administrative agent.
 The Credit Agreement initially provided a \$900.0 million senior credit facility consisting of \$225.0 million in term loans (the "Term Loans") and a \$675.0 million revolving credit facility (the "Revolving Facility").
 The Credit Agreement was previously amended on February 1, 2016 (the "First Amendment"), on September 30, 2016 (the "Second Amendment"), and on March 31, 2017 (the "Third Amendment and Waiver").
-These amendments are referenced in the Index to Exhibits in this Quarterly Report on Form 10-Q, as exhibits 10.35, 10.39 and 10.43, respectively.
 On June 6, 2017, we entered into a Fourth Amendment (the "Fourth Amendment"), effective as of June 6, 2017, with JPMorgan Chase Bank, N.A., as administrative agent, the other agents party thereto and the lenders party thereto, to the Credit Agreement.

-The amounts outstanding under the Term Loans were \$49.7 million and \$191.8 million at June 30, 2017 and December 31, 2016, respectively.
-The amount outstanding under the Revolving Facility was \$55.0 million at June 30, 2017 and there were no outstanding borrowings under the Revolving Facility at December 31, 2016.
-Outstanding borrowings for senior debt at June 30, 2017 and December 31, 2016 were reduced by total unamortized issuance costs of \$7.1 million and \$5.1 million, respectively.
+The amounts outstanding under the Term Loans were \$49.1 million and \$191.8 million at September 30, 2017 and December 31, 2016, respectively.
+The amount outstanding under the Revolving Facility was \$55.0 million at September 30, 2017 and there were no outstanding borrowings under the Revolving Facility at December 31, 2016.
+Outstanding borrowings for senior debt at September 30, 2017 and December 31, 2016 were reduced by total unamortized issuance costs of \$6.2 million and \$5.1 million, respectively.
 The Term Loans are scheduled to mature on March 19, 2021, and the Revolving Facility has a scheduled maturity of March 19, 2019.

 The Term Loans are payable in consecutive quarterly installments each in an aggregate principal amount of \$562,500, with a final installment equal to the remaining principal balance of the Term Loans due on March 19, 2021.
 In the event our Consolidated Total Leverage Ratio (as such term is defined in the Credit Agreement) exceeds 2.5:1, we are also required to pay down the Term Loans by a percentage of annual excess cash flow, as defined in the Credit Agreement.
-Additional payments will be equal to 25% of annual excess cash flows if the Consolidated Total Leverage Ratio is between 2.5:1 and 3.0:1, increasing to 50% of annual excess cash flows if the Consolidated Total Leverage Ratio is between 2.5:1 and 3.0:1, increasing to 50% of annual excess cash flows if the Consolidated Total Leverage Ratio is greater than 3.0:1.
-We made a mandatory excess cash flow prepayment in March 2017 with respect to our results for the year ended December 31, 2016, of approximately \$141 million and in March 2016 with respect to our results for the year ended December 31, 2016.
+Additional payments will be equal to 25% of annual excess cash flows if the Consolidated Total Leverage Ratio is between 2.5:1 and 3.0:1, increasing to 50% of annual excess cash flows if the Consolidated Total Leverage Ratio is greater than 3.0:1.
+We made a mandatory excess cash flow prepayment in March 2017 with respect to our results for the year ended December 31, 2016, of approximately \$141 million and in March 2016 with respect to our results for the year ended December 31, 2015, of approximately \$27 million.
 We are further required to pay down the Term Loans with proceeds from certain asset sales or borrowings as defined in the Credit Agreement.